Skip to content

 Release and rollout order

-When changes span multiple packages, keep this order and map each stage to automation:
+When changes span multiple packages, keep this order and map each stage to the release pipeline:

 1. webentor-core and/or webentor-configs